Alaska Traffic Tickets and Violations

 Like most states, Alaska continually verifies its drivers' records according to a points system.
 So it’s important to remember from the outset that an Alaska traffic ticket has implications beyond the immediate penalties.
 Of course, depending on the offense, those penalties can be severe enough.

 If you’ve been issued an Alaska traffic ticket, you shouldn’t put off doing something about it.
 There’s a strict window of observance to make good on the court appearance or fine, and it’s not in your best interest to ignore it.
-Usually, you have about two months to make arrangements, whether you’re fighting the ticket, going to traffic school, or simply paying a fine.
+Usually, you have about two months to make arrangements, whether you’re fighting the Alaska traffic ticket, going to traffic school, or simply paying a fine.

 Alaska Moving and Non-Moving Violations